Home Privacy Policy Feedback Link to us Site Map Forums

 vbSaturday 7 Saturday

-firstweekofyear is optional.
+Optional.
 It is a constant that specifies the first week of the year.
-If this parameter is omitted, Excel assumes that the week containing Jan 1st is the first week of the year.
+If this parameter is omitted, it assumes that the week containing Jan 1st is the first week of the year.
 This parameter can be one of the following values:

 Constant Value Explanation